 In areas without municipal sewage systems, each home must treat its sewage on its own land using an “on-site sewage disposal system,” more commonly called a septic system.
 A typical system consists of a waste pipe from the house, a large concrete, fiberglass, or plastic septic tank, and a leach field.
 The most common type of leach field consists of a series of perforated distribution pipes, each set in a gravel-filled absorption trench.
 Sometimes a small group of homes share a larger community septic system that performs much the same way as a single-house system.

-The leach field (also called a “drain field) typically consists of a row of perforated pipes buried about 2 feet below grade, deep enough to avoid freezing , but close enough to the surface to allow air to reach the bacteria, that purifies the effluent (see Illustration).
+The leach field (also called a “drain field) typically consists of a row of perforated pipes buried in gravel trenches 18 to 36 inches below grade.
+The pipes should be deep enough to avoid freezing, but close enough to the surface to allow air to reach the bacteria, that purifies the effluent (see Illustration).

 The leach field typically consists of a row of perforated pipes buried about two feet below grade, deep enough to avoid freezing (since wastewater freezes at a much lower temperature than does pure water) but close enough to the surface to allow air to reach the aerobic bacteria, which take over to further purify the effluent.
 The effluent then passes into gravel placed around the pipes and on to the native soil.
 Where the gravel meets the soil a bacteria-rich slime mat grows and does the heavy lifting of water purification.
 All elements carrying liquid must be buried deep enough to prevent freezing, as this will stop the bacterial action that the system depends on.